Among the accidents occurring every day on American highways, those involving trucks are often the most costly and devastating.

 - Brain injuries One of the most devastating injuries an individual can incur is one that compromises the skull or brain.
-Once it has sustained damage in a high-impact truck accident, the survivor may experience decreased cognitive abilities for the rest of his or her life.
+Once it has sustained damage in a high-impact trucking accident, the survivor may experience decreased cognitive abilities for the rest of his or her life.

 - Wrongful death The worst possible consequence of a truck accident is another driver’s death.
 In addition to grieving the loss of their loved one, the families of these individuals often deal with unexpected complications, such as managing estates, paying for funerals, and assuming guardianship of bereaved children or other dependents.

-Determining Liability in a Truck Accident
+Determining Liability in a Trucking Accident

 - The driver